albandri-alhareth/akked-main/README.md

 - Date of birth.
 - Address.
 - Contact information.
-- Financial details.
+- Financial information.
 - Document reference numbers.

 ### Data Minimization

 The platform compares the information contained in the document with the selected verification purpose.

-Only the information required for that purpose is preserved.
+Only the necessary information is preserved.
 All unrelated fields are concealed before the proof is issued.

 ### Redaction Methods

-Akked supports several methods for protecting personal information:
+Akked demonstrates different methods for protecting personal information:

-- Blackout removes the visible content of a selected field.
+- Blackout hides the complete value of a field.
-- Blur makes the field unreadable.
+- Blur makes the original information unreadable.
-- Pixelation hides the details using enlarged pixels.
+- Pixelation conceals the information using enlarged pixels.
 - Tokenization replaces the original value with a non-sensitive representation.

 ### SHA-256 Cryptographic Digest

-A SHA-256 digest is generated for the issued proof.
+The platform demonstrates the use of SHA-256 to generate a cryptographic digest for an issued proof.

-The digest helps detect whether the proof content has been modified after issuance.
-If the content changes, the generated digest will no longer match the original verification value.
+The digest helps identify whether the proof content has been modified after issuance.

 ### Dynamic Watermarking

-A dynamic watermark is connected to:
+A dynamic watermark connects the protected output to:

 - The intended recipient.
-- The stated purpose.
+- The verification purpose.
 - The date of issuance.
 - The expiration period.

-This makes it more difficult to reuse the protected output for an unrelated transaction.

 ### Independent Verification

-The recipient can verify the proof using its unique reference number or QR code.

-The verification process confirms the proof status and approved result without displaying the concealed personal information.
+The recipient can verify a proof through its unique reference number or QR code without accessing the concealed personal information.

 ### Expiration and Revocation

 Each proof has a defined validity period.

-The proof automatically becomes invalid after its expiration time.
-The user may also revoke an active proof before it expires.
+It becomes invalid after expiration, and the user can revoke an active proof before it expires.

+## Development Technologies

+The Akked prototype was developed using:

+- HTML5 for structuring the website pages and content.
+- CSS3 for styling, responsive layouts, themes, visual components, and Arabic RTL support.
+- JavaScript for interactions, navigation, language switching, forms, document previews, and demonstration workflows.
+- SHA-256 for demonstrating tamper-evident cryptographic digests.
+- Python 3 HTTP Server for running and testing the project locally.
+- Git for version control.
+- GitHub for repository hosting, documentation, and project sharing.

+## Development and AI-Assisted Tools

+### Antigravity

+Antigravity was the primary development environment used to build, test, revise, and organize the Akked website.

+It was used to:

+- Build the application pages.
+- Develop the website interface.
+- Implement the Arabic and English versions.
+- Improve responsive behavior.
+- Add and update visual content.
+- Test the application.
+- Organize the project files.

+### ChatGPT

+ChatGPT was used to support:

+- Brainstorming.
+- Refining the project idea.
+- Improving written content.
+- Structuring project documentation.
+- Reviewing requirements.
+- Preparing technical explanations.
+- Developing and refining prompts.

+### Google Gemini

+Google Gemini was used to support:

+- Website development.
+- Code generation and refinement.
+- Interface improvements.
+- Bilingual content implementation.
+- Responsive-design improvements.
+- Troubleshooting.

+### NotebookLM

+NotebookLM was used to:

+- Organize project information.
+- Summarize the project concept.
+- Structure the explanatory content.
+- Produce the project’s explanatory video.

+### Manus

+Manus was used to:

+- Prepare the project document.
+- Organize the project information.
+- Structure the project report.
+- Present the project requirements clearly.

+### Vercel

+Vercel was used to deploy and display the Akked website online.

+It provides access to the demonstration version through a web browser without requiring the project to be run locally.

+### GitHub

+GitHub was used to:

+- Host the project source code.
+- Maintain the project repository.
+- Store the README and supporting documentation.
+- Share the project with reviewers.
+- Provide a public reference for the final submission.

+These tools supported the planning, development, documentation, and presentation of the project.
+The project idea, requirements, design decisions, review process, and final implementation were completed and validated by the project team.

-## Language and Layout Support
+## Language Support

 Akked supports Arabic and English throughout the application.

-### Arabic Interface

 The Arabic interface uses:

-- Native right-to-left direction.
+- Right-to-left direction.
-- Right-aligned text.
+- Right-aligned content.
+- Arabic navigation.
-- Arabic navigation labels.
+- Arabic buttons and forms.
-- Arabic buttons, forms, messages, and validation text.
+- Arabic labels and messages.
-- Arabic versions of visual and interactive content.
+- Arabic visual content.

-### English Interface

 The English interface uses:

-- Native left-to-right direction.
+- Left-to-right direction.
-- Left-aligned text.
+- Left-aligned content.
+- English navigation.
-- English navigation labels.
+- English buttons and forms.
-- English buttons, forms, messages, and validation text.
+- English labels and messages.
-- English versions of visual and interactive content.
+- English visual content.

-When the language is changed, all visible content must change to the selected language.
-This includes:
+Changing the selected language updates:

-- Navigation menus.
+- Navigation items.
 - Page headings.
 - Paragraphs.
 - Buttons.